 404 error code: What is error 404 and how to fix

 The 404 error code is a very common error message.
-That means that a specific page you tried to access a website doesn’t exist in the server.
+The 404 error indicates that a specific page you tried to access a website doesn’t exist in the server.
 This error message is part of the HTTP/1.1 Status Codes definitions.
-Whenever you try to reach a page, the web server tries to find it in the local repository of files.
+Whenever you try to reach a page, the webserver tries to find it in the local repository of files.
 If the server can’t find the file, or maybe if the file has a different name, then the server is unable to open the corresponding file.
 So, you will see the 404 error code in the web browser.

 How the 404 error code looks in the browser